-During the three months ended September 30, 2023 and 2022, 7.1% and 11.7% of our total revenue was denominated in a currency other than the U.S. dollar, respectively.
+During the three months ended December 31, 2023 and 2022, 12.1% and 8.3% of our total revenue was denominated in a currency other than the U.S. dollar, respectively.
+During the six months ended December 31, 2023 and 2022, 9.9% and 10.0% of our total revenue was denominated in a currency other than the U.S. dollar, respectively.
 In addition, certain of our operating costs incurred outside the United States are denominated in currencies other than the U.S. dollar.
 We conduct business on a worldwide basis and as a result, a portion of our revenue, earnings, net assets, and net investments in foreign affiliates is exposed to changes in foreign currency exchange rates.
 We measure our net exposure for cash balance positions and for cash inflows and outflows in order to evaluate the need to mitigate our foreign exchange risk.
-We may enter into foreign currency forward contracts to minimize the impact related to unfavorable exchange rate movements related to our cash positions and cash flows, although we have not done so during the three months ended September 30, 2023 and 2022.
+We may enter into foreign currency forward contracts to minimize the impact related to unfavorable exchange rate movements related to our cash positions and cash flows, although we have not done so during the three months ended December 31, 2023 and 2022.
 Currently, our largest exposures to foreign exchange rates exist primarily with the Euro, Pound Sterling, Japanese Yen, Canadian Dollar, Indonesian Rupiah, and Norwegian Krone.

-During the three months ended September 30, 2023 and 2022, we recorded net foreign currency exchange losses of \$5.9 million and \$8.3 million, respectively, related to the settlement and remeasurement of transactions denominated in currencies other than the functional currency of our operating units.
-Our analysis of operating results transacted in various foreign currencies indicated that a hypothetical 10% change in the foreign currency exchange rates could have increased or decreased our results of operations by approximately \$4.7 million and \$2.4 million for the three months ended September 30, 2023 and 2022, respectively.
+We recorded net foreign currency exchange losses of \$0.3 million and \$3.6 million, respectively, during the three months ended December 31, 2023 and 2022, and \$6.2 million and \$4.7 million, respectively, during the six months ended December 31, 2023 and 2022, related to the settlement and remeasurement of transactions denominated in currencies other than the functional currency of our operating units.
+Our analysis of operating results transacted in various foreign currencies indicated that a hypothetical 10% change in the foreign currency exchange rates could have increased our results of operations by approximately \$3.0 million and \$3.1 million for the three months ended December 31, 2023 and 2022, respectively, and by approximately \$4.8 million and \$5.6 million for the six months ended December 31, 2023 and 2022, respectively.